Free writing: Criticism

 The effectiveness of free writing remains a disputed topic within the field of writing studies.
 Charles Piltch expressed concerns that the lack of time for preparation before writing may produce work that is not suitable for academic settings.
-Furthermore, Piltch notes that students who practice free writing are more reluctant to revising or editing their work and often produce insincere writing.
+Furthermore, Piltch notes that students who practice free writing are more reluctant to revise or edit their work and often produce insincere writing.
 Raymond Rodrigues argues that free writing minimizes the role of skilled instruction in writing studies and wrongfully equates fluid writing to good writing.
 The research presented in George Hillock's Research on Writing Composition states that although free writing is superior to emphasizing grammar and mechanics, using writing models with qualitative criteria produces the best writing.